-Once you have found an internship, you need a sociology faculty member to sponsor you.
-The faculty member supervises the academic component of the internship.
-The most natural "fit" is a faculty member whose research interests match the content of your internship.
+A faculty member must supervise the academic component of your internship.
+The most natural "fit" is a faculty member whose research topics match the content of your internship.
 You might also approach faculty with whom you already have a working relationship.

-When you approach a faculty member, be as prepared and as specific as possible.
-More concretely:
+When you approach a faculty member, be as prepared as possible..

-- Email your selected faculty member and ask if it would be appropriate to meet during office hours.
+- Email your selected faculty member to request a meeting time to discuss your proposed project.
 Offer to email or leave the proposal ahead of time, or to bring it when you meet.

-- At your meeting, make your pitch and demonstrate that you are self-directed, motivated, responsible, and capable.
+- At your meeting, pitch your project, taking care to demonstrate that you are self-directed, motivated, responsible, and capable.

 Step Three: Complete the Necessary Paperwork

-You can pick up hard copies of the relevant forms outside Sociology Advising Office (SAV 203).
-When you have completed the registration form, turn it in to the Sociology Advising Office, and we will register you for the credits.
+You can pick up the relevant forms at the Sociology Advising Office (SAV 203).
+When you have completed the registration form, turn it in to Sociology Advising, and we will register you for the credits.
 The number of credits you receive from your internship is based on the number of weekly hours you dedicate to your internship site.

 SOC 399 REGISTRATION FORM